dcfrancisco/clicksold-wordpress-plugin/readme.txt

 5. Listing details display

 == Changelog ==

+= 1.52 =
+* Fix Social login.
+* Fix ajax endpoint so it works with certain hosting platforms where the ob_get_length function does not work correctly.
+* Upstream - System now tracks statistics on the views of individual listings.
+Available in My Listings -> A Listing -> View Stats (tab).

 = 1.51 =
 * Added feature to supress the output of CS included CSS and JS.